TalGenkin/IDD-Fa18-Lab3/README.md

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+According to the range of values, it seem the Arduino is using 10 bits (since the range of values is between 512 and 1024)

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**